QuickMash/DeCheaty/README.md

 # DeCheaty
-A Advanced TF2 anticheat with high customisibility and advanced tools
+A Advanced TF2 anticheat with high customisibility and advanced tools, made in python